anteCedens/CI-MS3-cookbook/README.md

 In other words:

->create functionality for users to create, locate, display, edit and delete records.
+>create functionality for users to create, locate, display, edit and delete records

+and also hopefully do that in a both visually appealing and user friendly manner (ease of use).

+#### **_User Stories_**

+External user’s goals:

+- Find and share recipes
+- The site is visually catchy and easy enough and simple to use
+- The site offers some kind of browse-through list or gallery of recipes, with recipe images included